vlmlee/Pearls-Note/README.md

 The decomposition of a large system into modules is probably the single most important factor in determining its performance.

-Algorithms and Data Structures: the keys to a fast module are usually the structures that represent its data and the algorithms that operate on the data.
+__The keys to fast modules are usually the structures that represent its data and the algorithms that operate on the data.__

 # Observations